trendxbets-dev/trendx-docs/docs/philosophy.md

 Confidence is the hidden metric behind every prediction.

 Polymarket proved that financial belief can expose truth in public forecasting.
-TrendsX goes one level deeper - measuring confidence in attention itself.
+TrendX goes one level deeper - measuring confidence in attention itself.

 Each bet is a data point in a living map of conviction - a real-time “confidence index” for the internet.

 Where Polymarket trades belief in outcomes,
-TrendsX trades belief in curiosity.
+TrendX trades belief in curiosity.

 ## Zero-Sum Purity

-The beauty of TrendsX is its zero-sum symmetry.
+The beauty of TrendX is its zero-sum symmetry.

 Every “up” bet is mirrored by a “down.”